-In addition to our RAF and FGFR programs, our prospects depend in part upon discovering, developing and commercializing product candidates from our research programs, which may fail in development or suffer delays that adversely affect their commercial viability.
+In addition to our RAF program, our prospects depend in part upon discovering, developing and commercializing other product candidates, including our c-MET inhibitor KIN-8741 and CDK4 selective research programs, which may fail in development or suffer delays that adversely affect their commercial viability.

-Our future operating results are dependent on our ability to successfully discover, develop, obtain regulatory approval for and commercialize product candidates from our lead RAF and FGFR programs, and research programs.
+Our future operating results are dependent on our ability to successfully discover, develop, obtain regulatory approval for and commercialize product candidates from our RAF program, our c-MET inhibitor KIN-8741 research program and our CDK4 selective research program.
 A research candidate can unexpectedly fail at any stage of development.
 The historical failure rate for research candidates is high due to risks relating to safety, efficacy, clinical execution, changing standards of medical care and other unpredictable variables.
 The results from preclinical testing or early clinical trials of a product candidate may not be predictive of the results that will be obtained in later stage clinical trials of the product candidate.